-A lot of us have skeletons in our closets (or bookshelves, or cellars), sometimes those skeletons are more entertaining than they are useful.
-Some of us have piles upon piles of unwanted, paperback, bodice-ripping, sword & sorcery, skeletons that we have no idea what to do with.
+Some of us have piles upon piles of unwanted, paperback, bodice-ripping, sword & sorcery, books that we have no idea what to do with.
 So we just let those old romance novels, westerns, dramas, detective novels, college textbooks, and public speaking guides stack up, until we begin to wonder if it would just be easier to light the place on fire and collect the insurance money.
 But that is illegal, and there are easier ways to get rid of your unwanted books.
 And yes, by get rid of books, I mean get rid of not only your old college textbooks for organic chemistry and Chaucer, but even those paperback murder mystery novels, whose main character needs the help of his two Siamese cats to solve the crime and bring a sense of closure until the next novel . . . not that I own seventeen The Cat Who series books or anything.

 Best Ways to Get Rid of Books